darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 **RS232_1_RXD** and, **GND** terminals.
 Please refer to :ref:`1.6.1.
 RS232/485/CAN <RS232/485/CAN>` chapter in the EPC/PPC-A7-70HB-C
 documentation for additional information on the correct pinout.

-More detailed information on how to connect different Chipsee IECs to a PC can also be found in the following PDF document:
+More detailed information on how to connect different Chipsee IPCs to a PC can also be found in the following PDF document:

 :download:`How to Connect Board by Serial.pdf </Media/How_To_Connect_Board_By_Serial.pdf>`

-After connection is successfully established, set up the Xshell terminal as shown in figures below:
+After connection is successfully established, set up the XShell terminal as shown in figures below:

 .. figure:: /Media/ARM/A7/Debian/Debian_Shot_01.jpg
    :align: center